nrwl/workshop-nx-labs/rxjs/lab-1.md

 ## Scenario

-In this application, we have search features and a crude dropDown `assignedToUser` menu that should dynamically populate as the user types.
+In this application, we have search features and a crude dropDown `assignedToUser` menu.

 ![lab1_snapshot](https://user-images.githubusercontent.com/210413/35134346-67e08b64-fc9b-11e7-9756-aec2e5e38a7f.jpg)

+The dropDown menu should dynamically populate as the user types.

 Whenever the customer types in the `assignedToUser` input field, a RESTful service call should be dispatched to load all *matching* users using the current field value.
 A valid response from the server should be saved to `this.users` and the template should update to show the dynamic query results.

-Search for Tickets matching the letter **a**.
-Search for assigned users matching **nrwl** in the "Assigned To:" field.
-Click **Search**.
+Search for Tickets matching the letter '**a**' for assigned users matching **nrwl** in the "Assigned To:" field.
+Currently the ticket search is not automatic... you must click the **Search** button.

 > Note: you should NOT use the `async` pipe.
 For now, you will manually subscribe to `assignedToUser` value changes.
 As such you will also need to manually unsubscribe.